README.md for Interoperability Data¶

 This has two effects, first the wheel mentioned above is used.
 Second

-the runner is only running for the inputs specified by emoji
+the runner is only running for the inputs specified by emoji.
+This

 reduces the runtime.
 Then you can investigate these inputs via